lillist-pearl/lillist-pearl/README.md

 • FIRST A LITTLE ABOUT MYSELF'///

-& Hiu hiu~ Na is my name and my nickname is Tali🦋  (I can feel free about the nickname you gave me when we became close ^^).
+& Hiu hiu~ Na is my name and my nickname is Tali✰(I can feel free about the nickname you gave me when we became close ^^).

 & MBTI: ISFJ ʚɞ